Skip to main content

 1. Remove yourself from data brokers

-The most effective way to stop receiving political mail for good is by opting out of data-broker databases and preventing your information from being sold to politicians in the first place.
+The most effective way to reduce political mail is by opting out of data-broker databases and preventing your information from being sold to politicians, non-profits, and Political Action Committees (PACs) in the first place.

-This method is totally effective, and it won’t just stop political mail and other junk mail, by the way.
-It will also protect you from telemarketers and phone scammers, as well as identity theft, and secure your overall digital privacy.
+This method is highly effective, and it won’t just reduce political mail and other junk mail, by the way.
+It can also help protect you from telemarketers and phone scammers, as well as identity theft, and secure your overall digital privacy.

 2. Donate to campaigns anonymously